BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 <details>
 <summary>Click to expand!</summary>

 A `FlowField` is an array of 8-bit values built from a Sectors `IntegrationField`.
-The first 4 bits of the value correspond to one of eight ordinal movement directions an actor can take (plus a zero vector when impassable) and the second 4 bits correspond to flags which should be used by a character controller/steering pipeline to follow a path.
+The first 4 bits of the value correspond to one of eight compass movement directions an actor can take (plus a zero vector when impassable) and the second 4 bits correspond to flags which should be used by a character controller/steering pipeline to follow a path.

 The directional bits are defined as: